Kyoto, Japan is home to an astounding 2,000 Japanese temples and shrines. Yes, two-thousand.

 #8 Higashi Honganji and Nishi Honganji

 Nishi Honganji, which is the recognized headquarters of Jodo Shinshu, was built in 1591.
-Main features of Nishi Honganji Kyoto famous temple include the Karamon Gate, the Daishido Hall and Goeido Main Hall and many Buddhist artifacts are housed within the temple complex.
+Main features include the Karamon Gate, the Daishido Hall and Goeido Main Hall.
+Many Buddhist artifacts are also housed within the complex.

 Higashi Honganji was built just 11 years after Nishi Honganji in 1602 and is the head temple of Otani – a faction of Jodo Shinshu.
 The main hall at Higashi Honganji is the largest wooden structure in Kyoto.

-Just a few streets away from Higashi Honganji is Shoseien, a Japanese garden that is part of the temple residence but is open to the public (for a fee).
+Just a few streets away is Shoseien, a Japanese garden that is part of the residence, but is open to the public.
 It’s popular for the Sōchin-kyo Teahouse and Shinsetsu Bridge.

-Fun Facts: The Kyoto, Japan temples are named for their location; Nishi Honganji is Western Temple, while Higashi Honganji is Eastern Temple.
-It’s just a 5 minute walk between the two temples.
+Fun Facts: These are named for their location; Nishi Honganji is Western Temple, while Higashi Honganji is Eastern Temple.
+It’s just a 5 minute walk between the two.

 #9 Ginkakuji Temple (Silver Temple Kyoto)